AulonAjvazi/weather-responsive/README.md

 ## General info
 #### weather

-This is a test weather that is responsive to all screens and devices.
+This is a test weather app that is responsive to all screens and devices.
 No major Technologies was used nor API's, since it is a test responsive weather app that is made with: HTML5, CSS3.

 ## Technologies
 Project is created with: